-- LRU does not suffer from Belady's Anomaly (OPT doesn't either). - It has been shown that algorithms in a class called stack algorithms can never exhibit Belady's Anomaly. - A stack algorithm is one for which the set of pages in memory for n frames is a subset of the pages that Could be in memory for n+1 frames.
+- LRU does not suffer from Belady's Anomaly (OPT doesn't either). - It has been shown that algorithms in a class called stack algorithms can never exhibit Belady's Anomaly. - A stack algorithm is one for which the set of pages in memory for n frames is a subset of the pages that would be in memory if you had n+1 frames.